Website

 Events

 Assuming that you are not a complete hermit, you will be involved in book signings, promotional appearances, and so forth.
-These are dates that you will mention in your newsletter.
+These are the dates that you will mention in your newsletter.
 You can link the announcements to your event page where all your upcoming dates are linked.

 Blog